Laparoscopic Herniorrhaphy

 The day of your surgery:

 - You or a close family member will be asked to sign a legal document called a consent form.
-It gives caregivers permission to do the procedure or surgery.
+It gives healthcare providers permission to do the procedure or surgery.
 It also explains the problems that may happen, and your choices.
 Make sure all your questions are answered before you sign this form.

 What will happen:

-- The weakened muscles in your groin will be checked through the scope.
-Your caregiver will remove your hernia or push it back into its normal space.
-A mesh patch will be placed over the area of the hernia and stapled or tacked in place.
+- Your surgeon will examine the weakened muscles in your groin through the scope.
+He or she will remove your hernia or push it back into its normal space.
+A mesh patch may be placed over the area of the hernia and stapled or tacked in place.
 Your peritoneum (inner tissue lining of your abdomen) will then be closed over the mesh with staples or stitches.
-The carbon dioxide gas and surgery tools will be removed.
-Your incisions will be closed with stitches and covered with a bandage.
-The bandage will help keep your incisions clean and dry, and help to prevent infection.

 After your surgery:

-- You get sick (a cold or the flu).
+- You get a cold or the flu.

-- Your groin is swollen, painful or feels warm to the touch.
+- Your groin is swollen, painful, or feels warm to the touch.

 Seek Care Immediately if